IBMTechSales/liberty-containers-deployment-labs/2161_1-Deploy-Liberty-OCP/README.md

         http://plantsbywebsphereee6-apps-pbw.apps.ocp.ibm.edu/PlantsByWebSphere

-## 4.4 Re-deploy app with different configuration to OpenShift
+## 4.5 Re-deploy app with different configuration to OpenShift

-We have deployed the PlantsByWebSphere application with its configuration to the `dev` environemnt, using a single kustomize command.
+We have deployed the PlantsByWebSphere application with its configuration to `dev`, using a single kustomize command.

-In this section, we will deploy the same application again with a new configuration for the `staging` environment, again using a single kustomize command.
+In this section, we will deploy the same application again with a new configuration for `staging`, again using a single kustomize command.

 1. Create a new `overlay` directory called **staging** that will store the new staging configuration, coping the existing dev directory.